chainbound/bolt/bolt-contracts/README.md

 Opting into Bolt works as any other Symbiotic middleware integration.
 Here are the steps:

-1. Make sure your vault collateral is whitelisted in `BoltManager` by calling `isCollateralWhitelisted`.
+1. Make sure your vault collateral is whitelisted in `BoltManager` by calling `isSymbioticCollateralWhitelisted`.
 2. Register as a vault in `BoltManager` by calling `registerSymbioticVault`.
 3. Verify that your vault is active in `BoltManager` by calling `isSymbioticVaultEnabled`.
 4. Set the network limit for your vault in Symbiotic with `Vault.delegator().setNetworkLimit()`.